The loggo of myegypt.co.uk

 the Boys have made their own sisha pipe, no one says a word to these kids the think its a big joke and the children are so clever collecting cigarette buts to put in the tin and pretend to smoke.

 "I made for thee a mysterious horizon in thy city of Thebes over against thy forecourt, O lord of gods (named): 'House (pr) of Ramesses Ruler of Heliopolis, L.P.H., inn the House of Amun", abiding like the heavens bearing the sun.
 I built it, I laid it in sandstone, having great doors of fine gold.
 I filled its treasury with the things which my hands carried off, to bring them before thee every day."
+Taken from the hieroglyphs written about Thebes now the city of Luxor. what would they think seeing Luxor Today.

 another one of the streets due for demolition no gpld doors most carry the gold in their mouth's now